belle2/basf2/online_book/basf2/fei.rst

     You should see broad peak with a sharp drop-off below 5.2 GeV.
     This drop-off is caused by a fixed pre-cut in the FEI.
-Candidates below this threshold are rejected before classification as they are always incorrect.
+Candidates below this threshold are rejected before classification as they are almost always incorrect.

 .. admonition:: Solution
     :class: toggle solution